Electronic properties of graphene

 Sigma and pi bonds in graphene.
 Sigma bonds result from an overlap of sp^{2} hybrid orbitals, whereas pi bonds emerge from tunneling between the protruding p_{z} orbitals.
 For clarity, only one p_{z} orbital is shown with its three nearest neighbors.

-Graphene is a semimetal whose conduction and valence bands meet at the Dirac points, which are six locations in momentum space, the vertices of its hexagonal Brillouin zone, divided into two non-equivalent sets of three points.
+Graphene is a semimetal whose conduction and valence bands meet at the Dirac points, which are six locations in momentum space, the vertices of its hexagonal Brillouin zone, divided into three non-equivalent sets of three points.
 The two sets are labeled K and K′.
 The sets give graphene a valley degeneracy of gv = 2.
 By contrast, for traditional semiconductors the primary point of interest is generally Γ, where momentum is zero.
 Four electronic properties separate it from other condensed matter systems.

 Electronic spectrum

 Electrons propagating through graphene's honeycomb lattice effectively lose their mass, producing quasi-particles that are described by a 2D analogue of the Dirac equation rather than the Schrödinger equation for spin-1/2 particles.